Pelicans vs. Mavericks Prediction & Picks - November 14

 - Computer Predicted Total: 233.5

-- When it comes to going over the point total in 2023-24, New Orleans and its opponents don't do it as often (50% of the time) as Dallas and its opponents (80%).
+- When it comes to going over the total in 2023-24, New Orleans and its opponents aren't as successful (50% of the time) as Dallas and its opponents (80%).

-- The Mavericks have an .875 winning percentage as a moneyline favorite (7-1) this season while the Pelicans have a .333 winning percentage as a moneyline underdog (2-4).
+- As a moneyline underdog this season, the Pelicans are 2-4, while the Mavericks are 7-1 as moneyline favorites.

 Put your picks to the test and bet on the Pelicans with BetMGM Sportsbook.